Our Kids Helpline service is award-winning!

 Our service is for the community, funded by the community.

-Kids Helpline costs around $11 million a year to operate.
+Kids Helpline is a costly service.
 79% of this comes from the community, with the primary source of income being funds raised through the yourtown Prize Home Art Union.

 Young people’s help seeking behaviour is dynamic and is reflective of the technology and times.
 By partnering with leading research organisations we produce evidence to inform and develop services that improve both reach and effectiveness.